hniksic/rust-subprocess/README.md

 # subprocess

-The `subprocess` library provides facilities for execution and interaction with external processes and pipelines.
+The `subprocess` library provides facilities for execution of and interaction with external processes and pipelines.
 It is inspired by Python's `subprocess` module, adding a Rust spin on top.